21 Best Fishing Spots Near San Diego

 This medium-sized reservoir is the closest thing the San Diego area has to a high-mountain lake.

 Located at just over 4,600 feet in elevation, Lake Cuyamaca stays cool enough to offer a longer trout fishing season than lakes closer to sea level.
-Trout fishing can be quite good from late winter into spring or early summer.
+Trout fishing can be quite good from late fall into spring or early summer, depending on when it’s stocked.

 The reservoir also has a really robust fishery for various warm water species.
 In fact, Lake Cuyamaca made our lists for best largemouth bass fishing in Southern California, best crappie fishing in California, and best catfish fishing in California.